utensils/barcoded/README.md

 + PNG
 + GIF
-+ JPEG
++ JPG
-+ SVG
++ SVG — _coming soon..._

 ## Why?

 Businesses need barcodes and adding support to legacy systems for new symbologies can be non-trival, enter Barcoded.
-Leveraging our simple API businesses can generate barcodes in multiple symbologies on-demand without ever making a code change.
+Leveraging our simple API, businesses can generate barcodes in multiple symbologies on-demand without ever making a code change.

 ## Testing